 Expectations & Attitudes Guiding Principles

-ATOD messages that coaches, staff, student-athletes and others give during orientation, during the year and by their own actions are consistent for all student-athletes, cheerleaders, student managers and student athletic trainers.
-Coaching, sports medicine and other athletics staff adhere to the same standards expected of student-athletes, cheerleaders, student managers and student athletic trainers.
+The athletics department has a written, positive values statement or policy that applies to all individuals affiliated with the department.
+Substance misuse messages that coaches, staff, student-athletes and others give during orientation, during the year and by their own actions never allow, encourage or condone substance misuse use by student-athletes, cheerleaders, student managers and athletic training students/volunteers.
+Coaching, sports medicine and other athletics staff adhere to and role model the standards expected of student-athletes, cheerleaders, student managers and athletic training students/volunteers.

 Evidence-Based Strategies to Address Expectations & Attitudes

 CollegeAIM was created by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) to help schools select evidence-based programs for substance misuse prevention.
 Interventions listed below are rated by higher, moderate or lower effectiveness or there is mixed evidence/too few studies to rate effectiveness.
 As you develop your action plan, first consider the items below.

 - Experiential expectancy challenge interventions